techninja828/PostSingularity/docs/debate-branches.md

 Tags: [meta], [workflow], [collaboration]

 ## Summary
 Use a debate branch when a contribution might significantly alter existing lore or cause disagreement.
 This process keeps discussions organized and transparent.
+For the complete lifecycle of a contribution, see [issue-resolution.md](issue-resolution.md).

 ## Procedure
 1. Create a branch named `debate/your-topic` from `main`.